 Don’t let the “mini” in RadMini’s name fool you.
 This small bike can pack a strong punch and help you commute longer and ride more often.

-Tern HSD P9 comes from Taiwan and it was designed to be as practical as possible.
-Like all other Tern folding bikes, it folds down in a few easy steps, so you can catch the train even when you’re running behind.
+Lectric XPremium is a premium folding electric bike (for the price range).
+Like all other Lectric folding bikes, it folds down in a few easy steps, so you can catch the train even when you’re running behind.

-Tern HSD P9 is built around a powerful aluminum frame with a 70mm suspension fork.
-The 250W mid-drive Bosch motor is more than powerful enough to get you going as fast as 20 mph.
+The XPremium is built around a powerful aluminum frame with an 80mm suspension fork.
+The 500w (800W peak) is more than powerful enough to get you going as fast as 28 mph.
+Now pair that with two batteries.

-Tern HSD P9 also features a 9-speed drivetrain and quality Shimano hydraulic disc brakes.
+Tern HSD P9 also features a 7-speed drivetrain and quality hydraulic disc brakes.
 Ride it day or night, rain or shine thanks to a set of fenders and front and rear lights that shine brightly.

-All in all, this is a classic and classy-looking folding electric bike that you should buy if you want maximum carrying capacity in a minimalistic package.
+All in all, this is a classic and classy-looking folding electric bike that you should buy if you want maximum carrying capacity from a folding bike.

 Third Time Lucky!
 Unique frame design